A comparative study of the correlation between the structure and the dynamics for systems interacting via attractive and repulsive potentials: Conclusion

 \textbf{Appendix IV: Use of $C_{uv}^{approx}(r)$ and its impact on the predictive power of SOP}\\

-As discussed in the main text, we encounter unphysical values of microscopic caging potential,$\beta\Phi_{r}(\Delta r=0)$ when we use the direct correlation function given by Eq.\ref{direct}.
+As discussed in the main text, we encounter unphysical values of microscopic caging potential, $\beta\Phi_{r}(\Delta r=0)$ when we use the direct correlation function given by Eq.\ref{direct}.
 This error is higher at high temperatures and also when the potential grows sharply.
-Here we calculate the microscopic softness, $S$ from $\beta\Phi_{r}(\Delta r=0)$ using both $C(r)$ and $C^{approx}(r)$ for the LJ system below the onset temperature where the error is less (Fig. \ref{Fig_approx}(a)).
-We also plot the distribution of softness of the fast particles.
-The percentage of fast particles whose softness values are higher than the average value of softness remains similar in both cases, being marginally higher when we use $C^{approx}(r)$(Fig. \ref{Fig_approx}(b)).
-Furthermore, we assess the ability of the SOP to differentiate between hard and soft particles by analyzing the overlap function (Fig. \ref{Fig_approx}(c)) of a few hardest and softest particles.
-Interestingly, we observe comparable predictive power, and again we find that $C^{approx}(r)$ performs better that $C(r)$.
-We also show that the Spearman rank correlation between local softness and mobility is higher when we replace the direct correlation function with its approximate value (Fig. \ref{Fig_approx}(d)).
+We plot the distribution of SOP of the fast particles.
+The percentage of fast particles whose SOP values are higher than the average value of SOP remains similar in both cases, being marginally higher when we use $C^{approx}(r)$(Fig. \ref{Fig_approx}(a)).
+Furthermore, we assess the ability of the SOP to differentiate between hard and soft particles by analyzing the overlap function (Fig. \ref{Fig_approx}(b)) of a few hardest and softest particles.
+Interestingly, we observe comparable predictive power, and again we find that $C^{approx}(r)$ performs better than $C(r)$.
+We also show that the Spearman rank correlation between local SOP and mobility is higher when we replace the direct correlation function with its approximate value (Fig. \ref{Fig_approx}(c)).\\

-\\ M.~S. and S.~M.~B. thank SERB for the funding.
+{\bf ACKNOWLEDGMENT}\\ M.~S. and S.~M.~B. thanks SERB for the funding.
 S.~M.~B. thanks Hajime Tanaka and Rajesh Murarka for discussions.
 M.~S. thanks Palak Patel for the discussions and critical reading of the manuscript.\\[4mm]

 {\bf AVAILABILITY OF DATA}\\ The data that support the findings of this study are available from the corresponding author upon reasonable request.\\[3mm]